 The default VyOS user account (vyos), as well as newly created user accounts, have all capabilities to configure the system.
 All accounts have sudo capabilities and therefore can operate as root on the system.
-Setting the level to admin is optional, all accounts on the system will have admin privileges.

 Both local administered and remote administered RADIUS accounts are supported.